-If possible, speak to the those organising the selection process; the more you engage and develop relationships with people inside the organisation, the better.
+If possible, speak to those organising the selection process; the more you engage and develop relationships with people inside the potential employer, such as the hiring manager, the better.

 While researching the company, remember that the company might also investigate you.
 Take the time to ensure your application is consistent with your LinkedIn profile.

-And remember, even if you don’t get an interview, it’ll have been worth the time invested in building your CV, checking your LinkedIn profile and completing an application.
+And remember, even if you don’t get a job interview, it’ll have been worth the time invested in building your CV, checking your LinkedIn profile and completing an application.
 Together, these actions act as a testing ground for future opportunities.

-It’s vital you capture the attention of recruiters and employers within the first few seconds of reading your CV.
-Failure to attract attention can result in the CV being skipped over and very quickly forgotten.
+You must capture the attention of recruiters and employers within the first few seconds of reading your CV.
+Failure to attract attention can result in the CV being skipped over and quickly forgotten.

-Start your CV with a short introductory profile that summarises what you offer and persuades the reader you are an excellent candidate.
-Your profile should detail your education and describe all relevant skills and knowledge related to the role you’re applying for.
-For best results, tailor your CV to match the essential candidate requirements you gathered in your earlier research.
+Start your CV with a short personal statement that summarises what you offer and persuades the reader you are an excellent candidate.
+Your profile should detail your education and describe a relevant hard skill, as well as transferable skills, technical skills, soft skills and knowledge related to the role you’re applying for.
+Tailor your CV to match the essential candidate requirements you gathered in your earlier research for the best results.

 In your introduction, make a clear, compelling case for your overall suitability.
 Do not draw attention to your shortfalls; these will shift the reader into a negative mindset.
 But don’t be deceptive, just selective.

-Let’s say you see your ideal job advertised, but you don’t quite match the job specifications listed – should you still apply?
-Ambition is one key attribute employers look for, and as long as you’re not applying for a position that’s a wild pipe dream, it’s laudable.
+You see your ideal job advertised, but you don’t quite match the job specifications listed – should you still apply?
+Ambition is one key attribute employers look for.
+As long as you’re not applying for a position that’s a wild pipe dream, it’s laudable.

-You may have more transferable skills and experience than you realise.
-The struggle is simply articulating those skills in a meaningful way, so get help from friends, family, classmates and academic staff if you’re still in education.
+You may have more transferable skills and relevant work experience than you realise.
+The struggle is simply articulating those relevant skills in a meaningful way, so get help from friends, family, classmates and academic staff if you’re still in education.

 Remember, no one is ever the perfect fit for a position.
 Any interviewee shortlist will include a spread of transferable skills, educational qualifications and work experiences.

-If you’re short on a specific qualification, demonstrate how a combination of your qualifications, skills, and other experiences are at least as good as (if not better than) the missing qualification.
+If you’re short on a specific qualification, demonstrate how a combination of your qualifications, skills, and other experiences are as good as, if not better than, the missing qualification.
 What else have you done that facilitated sufficient relevant expertise?
 Can you bring something unexpected and potentially valuable to the organisation?
 Perhaps you speak a foreign language or have an extra qualification.
 Think carefully about the skills you can bring to the table.
 They might be from sports or a hobby, and you may not feel they’re all that relevant.
-But if they apply, use the job description to make it clear what you’ve gained from these experiences and why they’re as valuable as other achievements.
+But if they apply, use the job description to clarify what you’ve gained from these experiences and why they’re as valuable as other achievements.

 Other Work-Related Experience

 A lack of work experience can be compensated for with plenty of detail in all other CV areas.
-And this isn’t (or shouldn’t be) fluff, use this extra space to showcase the skills you can offer an employer.
+And this isn’t (or shouldn’t be) fluff; use this extra space, for example, to showcase a key skill from extracurricular activities you can offer an employer.

-If you want to strengthen your CV, consider volunteering; this type of work experience can boost a CV and convey additional skills, interests and cause commitments.
-Although unpaid, the work experience you gain may prove invaluable to your career prospects.
+If you want to strengthen your CV, consider volunteering; this work history can boost a CV, convey additional skills and interests, and your cause commitment.
+Although unpaid, the work experience may prove invaluable to your career prospects.

 If you’re looking for volunteer work, start with your student union.
 Ask if there are any volunteering opportunities.
-You can also contact local charities to offer your services for free; many organisations will be very appreciative and happy to provide you with both experience and training.
-Once you’ve gained some volunteer work experience, give it a prominent place on your CV and highlight the skills you crafted.
+You can also contact local charities to offer your services for free; many organisations will appreciate and be happy to provide you with relevant experience and training.
+Once you’ve gained some volunteer work experience, ensure you give it a prominent place on your CV and highlight your crafted skills.

 What if you’re a recent graduate or about to graduate?
-Write about your recent education and showcase your talents by showing, for example:
+Write about your current education and showcase your talents by showing, for example: